 Then I proceeded to the immigration after filing up the embarkation form.
 I grabbed a map and headed to the arrival area.
 I was already famished so I took a seat and ate my packed lunch.
 My brother arrived at 4:00 pm.
 I was so happy seeing him again and felt so proud because he has a very good job in this country.
 He is a manager in a Business Consulting and IT Solutions company.

 It was my brother’s off from his work today.
-Since this is his free time and his wife Lyn is at work, he volunteered to go with me.
+Since this is his free time and his wife Lyn is at work, he volunteered to stroll around with me.

-I can’t hide my excitement as we set off to MRT station.
-My mind was thinking of the authentic food, places that I should explore alone and the thrill of visiting Pulau Ubin, Singapore’s last frontier.
+I can’t hide my excitement as we set off to the MRT station.
+My mind was thinking of the authentic food, places that I should explore alone, and the thrill of visiting Pulau Ubin, Singapore’s last frontier.
 Can’t wait for another unforgettable trip!

 - Singapore Family Trip-Part 1: Our First Day in the Lion Country

-- Singapore Family Trip-Part 2: Visited 14 tourist spots in Day 2
+- Singapore Family Trip-Part 2: Visited 14 tourist spots on Day 2

 - Singapore Family Trip-Part 4: Universal Studios Singapore